 2. Choose accepted file

 - It is important that you have the final and approved version of the publication.

-3. Deposit your publication in the Epsilon Archive for student projects
+3. Deposit your publication in Epsilon

 - Click the button New Item.

 - Choose the correct publication type and click Next.

 - Upload your document: Click on Browse to find the file you want to upload.
 The file you upload must be the final version.

 - The file name should be in the format familyname_firstnameinitial_date.
 Special letters (e.g. å, ä, ö, ü etc.) should not be used.
 Example: hallberg_a_140114.pdf för Åsa Hällberg depositing their publication in Epsilon on the 14th of January 2014.

 - Double-click the file.
 Most web browsers will upload the file into Epsilon automatically.
 This may take a few seconds, depending on the size of your file.